Article

 Are employers required to file W-2 and 1099 forms in Utah?

-Yes, employers must file all required W-2’s and 1099R’s electronically by January 31.
+Yes, employers must file all required W-2 and 1099R forms electronically by January 31.
+These forms are required at both the state and federal level.

-Can foreign employers file payroll taxes through TAP?
+Can foreign employers file payroll taxes through the Taxpayer Access Point (TAP)?

 What are the exemptions for employer withholding in Utah?